rsm-hcd/RSM.HCD.CSharp/README.md

 ## Development Setup

-- Install Dotnet Core 3.1
+- Install Dotnet Core 6
 - Install the `and-cli` tooling found at [AndcultureCode.Cli](https://github.com/AndcultureCode/AndcultureCode.Cli)
+- Install pnpm and run `pnpm install`

 Below are a few basics to get you started, but there are many more commands and options for managing this and other projects found in the `and-cli`.